dyhes/zulip/templates/zerver/api/outgoing-webhooks.md

 ## Replying with a message

-Many bots implemented using this outgoing webhook API will want to send a reply message into Zulip.
-Zulip's outgoing webhook API provides a convenient way to do that by simply returning an appropriate HTTP response to the Zulip server.
+Many bots implemented using this outgoing webhook API will want to send a reply message into Aloha.
+Aloha's outgoing webhook API provides a convenient way to do that by simply returning an appropriate HTTP response to the Aloha server.

 A correctly implemented bot will return a JSON object containing one of two possible formats, described below.